[North Central]

 great.
 The smallmouth have really been active as they get ready for winter.

 The fishing has been great!
-Be sure to call ahead if you need to rent a canoe
+Be sure to call ahead if you need to rent a

-Tahlequah.
+Flyfishing Tahlequah.

 Oct.
 22. Cody Dollarhide, form Morrison, OK, 6 years old, caught his